Competing in an ORT

 - All handlers entering an ORT must be current ACSW members.

-- All dogs entered in an ORT must be registered with the ACSW and have an ACSW Registration ID and Score Book.
+- All dogs entered in an ORT must be registered with the ACSW and have an ACSW Registration ID.

 - Host clubs holding ORTs must have spots available to the general public (not just students or members of a club or training facility).
 Any exceptions to this must receive approval from the ACSW and are generally only granted in situations like a camp or regional workshop weekend.